 Instructions

-- Preheat your oven to 375 degrees F. Grease bottom and sides of a 10-inch cast iron skillet with ½ teaspoon butter (use more if needed).
+- Preheat your oven to 375 degrees F. Grease the bottom and sides of a 10-inch cast iron skillet with 1 teaspoon butter (use more if needed).

-- Place the skillet in the oven (during preheating) to heat up while you’re preparing the batter.
+- Place the skillet in the oven as it preheats while you're preparing the batter.

 - In a separate medium bowl, whisk buttermilk, eggs and melted butter until combined.

-- Pour wet mixture into dry mixture and stir until just combined (do not over-mix).
+- Pour the wet mixture into dry mixture and stir until just combined (do not over-mix).

-- Using oven mitts, carefully remove hot skillet from oven.
-Pour batter into skillet (you should hear it sizzle).
+- Using oven mitts, carefully remove the hot skillet from the oven.
+Pour the batter into the skillet (you should hear it sizzle).

-- Using oven mitts, carefully return hot skillet to oven and bake for 20 minutes, or until edges are browned and a toothpick inserted in the center is removed clean.
+- Using oven mitts, carefully return the hot skillet to the oven and bake for 20 minutes, or until edges are browned, and a toothpick inserted in the center is removed clean.

-- Optional: if additional browning is desired on top, broil on high for 1 to 2 minutes.
+- If additional browning is desired on top, broil on high for 1 to 2 minutes, watching carefully.

 - Cool 15 to 20 minutes before slicing.